California Energy Commission

 Grant in 2018

-Terzo Power Systems specializes in the development and design of electrohydraulic pump systems tailored for both on- and off-highway mobile vehicles, as well as industrial applications.
-The company's flagship product, Hydrapulse, is an advanced electro-hydraulic system featuring a fully integrated power-on-demand hydraulic power unit equipped with built-in intelligence.
-This energy-efficient system comprises an electronically controlled motor and pump assembly, all contained within a compact design that sets a new standard in hydraulic performance.
-By leveraging innovative technology, Terzo Power Systems aims to enhance operational efficiency for its clients, ultimately helping them to increase revenues and reduce costs.
+Terzo Power Systems specializes in the development and design of advanced electrohydraulic pump systems tailored for both on- and off-highway mobile vehicles, as well as industrial applications.
+The company’s flagship product, Hydrapulse, features a complete electro-hydraulic system that incorporates built-in intelligence, functioning as a fully integrated power-on-demand hydraulic power unit.
+This energy-efficient solution consists of an electronically controlled motor and pump assembly, all within a compact footprint, establishing it as a leader in hydraulic performance.
+By leveraging innovative technology, Terzo Power Systems aims to enhance operational efficiency for its clients, ultimately enabling them to increase revenues and reduce costs.

 Willdan Group